-For the Recording a telephone conversation there are several possibilities:
+For the recording a telephone call there are several possibilities:

-1) Set the telephone to "loud" and place a Dictaphone next to it for recording.
+1) Set the telephone to "loud" and insert a dictation dictation machine next to it for recording.

-3) Use a conference call provider with a recording function (e.g. meetyoo)
+3) You use a conference call provider with a recording function (e.g. meetyoo)

 Recording a phone call is only permitted if the other party agrees.